enukane/embulk-plugin-input-pcapng-files/README.md

 ## BUGs

-- "done" list is not properly handled
+- ~~"done" list is not properly handled~~
+  - fixed (2015/01/29) thanks to frsyuki

 ### ToDo

 - Obviously, most part duplicates to file input.
   - rewrite this as decoder or parser plugin?
+  - after it become capable to write parser plugin in ruby